autumn 2025

 - Workshop and seminar skills in discussing complex scientific issues.

-- Understanding of the progress of ecological studies - especially the different and complementary roles of theoretical models, experiments, observational studies/monitoring.
+- Understanding of the progress of ecological studies - especially the different and complementary roles of theoretical models, experiments and observational studies/monitoring.

 Information to incoming exchange students